docxology/symergetics/docs/advanced-topics-deep-dive.md

 ## Introduction

 This comprehensive deep dive explores advanced topics in synergetic mathematics, pushing beyond the fundamentals to examine cutting-edge applications, theoretical extensions, and research frontiers.
-These topics represent the bleeding edge of synergetic research and applications.
+These topics represent the bleeding edge of synergetic research and applications, all built upon the core concept of **symbolic operations on all-integer accounting based upon ratios (geometrically based upon high frequency shapes) of the Synergetics geometry and Quadray/4D coordinates**.

+> **Cross-reference**: For the fundamental core concept, see the [Core Concept Guide](core-concept-guide.md).
+For basic geometric patterns, see [Geometric Patterns](geometric-patterns-spatial-relationships.md).

 ## Advanced Geometric Theory